 There’s no denying that Clark is world-famous, but before all that, he was also once a regular surfer in Hawaii.
-His career started when he bought a waterproof camera to take photos of the waves for his wife’s bedroom decor, then realized he’s got the knack for photography.
+His career started when he bought a waterproof camera to take photos of the waves for his wife’s bedroom decor, then realized he’s got a knack for photography.
 He then started selling the pictures on his website, and later on to small galleries.
-His big break came when he got interviewed in top morning shows.
+His big break came when he got interviewed on top morning shows.

 Aside from taking photos of the extreme waves of North Shore, Clark also enjoys exploring and capturing photographs of turtles and sharks from inside a cage.
 In a short video for Nikon, he shared,

 “It’s that sunset that’s just so ripe and red and orange and yellow… I’m always chasing that perfect wave when all the elements come together.”